arduino/help-center-content/content/Software Support/PLC IDE/If-PLC-IDE-isnt-working-with-your-device.md

 ---
-title: "If PLC IDE isn't working with your device"
+title: "If PLC IDE isn't working with your Opta or Portenta Machine Control"
 id: 8824551178780
 ---